dmitrycello/yaglpp/README.md

 - The last 2 switches contain the library output paths.

 > [!WARNING]
-> Do not touch the last 2 switches, unless you really need to recalibrate the whole library path layout.
+> Do not alter the last 2 switches, unless you really need to recalibrate the whole library path layout.

 - [INSTALLATION](assets/INSTALLATION.md)
 - [USAGE](assets/USAGE.md)